supercog-ai/agent-protocol/README.md

 _describe_ Requests the agent to return its description (name and operations)

-_process request_ - Send the agent a request to process.
+_process_ - Send the agent a request to process.
 A request could start a new _Run_ or continue one already in progress.
 Callers can send a special `ConfigureRequest` to configure agent.